2021 Cokin vs Lee vs Nisi vs Formatt Hitech Firecrest photography ND filters and which is the best filter holder system?

 Skip down along to read the new MKII updated review.

-This is my ultimate filter holder of choice so bear with me as I completely give out about it first:-)
+This was my ultimate filter holder of choice so bear with me as I completely give out about it first:-) or skip down further to the MKii filter holder review.

 So let me just start with my very first experience using their new filter holder and filters.
 Again I stress that we need time to see every products advantages in real life conditions and an hour or two simply wont do that.